Dental Services

 Eligible

-Preventive and restorative dental care including cleanings, fillings, extractions, and other services provided by a licensed dentist
+Preventive and restorative dental care including cleanings, fillings, extractions, custom night guards, and other services provided by a licensed dentist

 13 of 13 provinces